Black Friday: Save 60% for life on LivePlan Premium

 1. Define the problem your business solves and your goals

 Defining what your service will offer in the new market, as well as your goals is the best place to start.
-You can do this using a simple Lean Plan and can download the template here for free.
-Or check out LivePlan to create a plan that grows with you.
+You can do this using a simple one-page business plan and can download a free business plan template.
+Or try an online business plan builder like LivePlan to create a plan that grows with you.
 Either option is a far better alternative to a business model canvas if you’ve ever used that framework.

 What problem are you aiming to solve?